MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: Introduction

-Recent work has successfully applied LLMs to various chemical tasks, including caption-based molecular generation, understanding chemical reactions, molecular optimization (editing existing molecules to alter properties), and property prediction~\cite{ether0, dey2025gellmogeneralizinglargelanguage}.
-These studies have demonstrated that LLMs can effectively learn molecular representations and reasoning patterns when ground-truth data is available.
-However, a critical limitation of existing approaches is their reliance on ground-truth labels (i.e., correct molecules to generate or correct property values), which do not exist for \textit{de novo} generation where prior knowledge is unavailable.
-To the best of our knowledge, there exists no large-scale benchmark including \textit{de novo} molecular generation tasks to train and evaluate reasoning-based LLMs with rewards computed at generation time.
+These studies have demonstrated that LLMs can effectively learn molecular representations and reasoning patterns when reference data is available (e.g., a molecule corresponding to the input caption).
+Still, such reference data is unavailable in practice for \textit{de novo} generation. \benchname~encapsulates \textit{de novo} molecular generation in an RL environment, leveraging an open-source verifier to compute the reward associated with the generated completion of language to a prompt, at generation time, which can be used both for evaluation and training.
+To the best of our knowledge, there is currently no large-scale benchmark including \textit{de novo} molecular generation tasks to train and evaluate reasoning-based LLMs with rewards computed at generation time.

-We therefore pose the following research question: Can the advances made by reasoning-based LLMs in fields such as mathematical reasoning or coding be reproduced in the context of \textit{de novo} molecular generation using reward-based reinforcement learning?
-We summarize our contribution as follows: \begin{itemize} \item We created a large-scale dataset for \textit{de novo} molecular generation, leveraging ~4.5k protein structures and completed it with molecular property prediction tasks. \item We evaluate multiple open-source LLMs on our benchmark and introduce the diversity-aware top-k score, measuring how well a model generates sets of diverse, high-scoring molecules. \item We show our dataset and rewards can be leveraged to train LLMs with reinforcement learning for \textit{de novo} molecular generation, enabling the identification of a high-reward molecule on non-seen targets.
-We also study the limitations of this approach, notably the difficulty of exploring the chemical space. \end{itemize}
+In this work, we aim to build a benchmark and an open-source verifier that would enable the training and evaluation of reasoning-based LLMs for \textit{de novo} molecular generation, by evaluating the quality of generated molecules with rewards computed at generation time, without any prior knowledge of high-scoring candidates.
+We summarize our contribution as follows: \begin{itemize} \item We introduce \benchname, a large-scale dataset for \textit{de novo} molecular generation, leveraging ~4.5k protein pocket targets, which we completed with property prediction auxiliary tasks. \item We release an open-source molecular verifier that computes rewards at generation time, enabling RL training without reference high-scoring molecules. \item We evaluate multiple open-source LLMs on our benchmark, and show that our verifier can be leveraged to train LLMs with RL, improving their performance on the generation task. \end{itemize}